aitshuber/immunizecc/legislative-hq.md

         image:
           src: /assets/img/texas-state-capitol-(1).png
       - _bookshop_name: simple/left-right-two-third
-        title: BILLS WE ARE MONITORING
+        title: Bills We Are Monitoring
         text: >-
           Texas state lawmakers meet at the Capitol in Austin for 150 days every two years for the Legislative Session.
 Texas has a bicameral